Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

 Electric boilers for sale UK & Ireland

-Should you require anymore assistance or information on the best electric boiler / electric central heating boilers on the UK and Irish markets, please contact our sales team on 01202 822221 or click here for our email contact form.
-All of sales are supplied with a vat invoice.
+Should you require anymore assistance or information on the best electric heating boiler / electric central heating boilers on the UK and Irish markets, please contact our sales team on 01202 822221 or click here for our email contact form.